Thiccntoasted/CS-210-Section-8/README.md

 The program then uses a Clock object to store and manipulate the time, and a display() function to show the time in both formats.

 The program also includes a menu() function to get user input and a loop to continue running until the user selects "Exit Program".

+Something i did particularly well was the way i began practicing regularly commenting out what i am writing so future comtributers will have a better understanding.

+Something i could enhance would be the better whitespacing and format.

+One skill i would like to take from this little project would be the parctice of commenting code as i write.